Leelanau Sands Casino & Lodge is a tribal casino and hotel located on the west shore of Grand Traverse Bay in Peshawbestown, Michigan.

-In addition to launching online casino and online sports betting products, the pair plan to open a retail William Hill Sports Book in the current Onyx Sports Bar at Turtle Creek Casino & Hotel in nearby Williamsburg in 2020.
-A satellite sportsbook location will also open inside Leelanau Sands Casino.
-Both are expected to open at the end of summer or early fall, before the start of the 2020 football season.
+In addition to launching online casino and online sports betting products, the pair opened a retail book now called Onyx Sports Book by William Hill at Turtle Creek Casino & Hotel in nearby Williamsburg in September 2020.
+A satellite sportsbook location also opened inside Leelanau Sands, featuring sports betting kiosks.

 William Hill also plans to launch online casino gaming and online sports betting under the tribe’s banner as soon as the state of Michigan will allow it to.